-You can watch the LV= Cup on Sky Sports and on S4C in Wales, the games will also feature in a highlights show on ITV4.
+You can watch the LV= Cup on Sky Sports, the games will also feature in a highlights show on ITV4.
 The fixture list shows which matches will be televised this season.

 Each of the four qualifying clubs shall be ranked as above and shall play each other as follows:

 Semi-final 1 - 1st ranked club v 4th ranked club

 Semi-final 2 - 2nd ranked club v 3rd ranked club

 The first club listed in each of the semi-final matches shall be the home club.

 The top teams from each pool qualify for the knockout stages.

 The pool winners will be decided by the following criteria:

 1. The pool winner will be the club with the highest number of match points in each pool.
 The pool winners will be ranked 1 to 4 by reference to the number of match points earned in the pools.